The secret to Nick Saban’s success? It’s Don James.

 As for his players?
 Well, it depends on who you ask.

 All-American safety Minkah Fitzpatrick talks about how Saban take scenes from movies the team watches together — such as the boxing flick “Bleed for This” — and turns them into motivational speeches.
 All-American linebacker Reuben Foster noted how Saban’s brutal honesty, such as telling recruits they might not get the chance to play, was refreshing.
-And offensive lineman said that the “awe factor” of having Saban in his living room was enough to get him to sign with the Tide.
+An offensive lineman said that the “awe factor” of having Saban in his living room was enough to get him to sign with the Tide.

 Safe to say he has become the stuff of legends — and it’s all thanks to another legend who once coached the Huskies.